Home : Resources : Equal Opportunity : Sexual Harassment Policy

 Sexual harassment or any form of harassment seriously degrades team performance and is a detriment to productivity, morale, cohesion, and readiness.
 If we are to maintain a workplace that encourages military and civilians to reach their full potential, each of us must take an active role in the prevention and elimination of non-sexual or sexual harassment.

 Harassment is any unwelcome verbal or physical conduct that can objectively be viewed as threatening, demeaning or offensive.
-Harassment becomes unlawful where enduring the offensive conduct becomes a condition of continued employment, or the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.
-Harassment prohibited by this policy includes, but is not limited to, harassment based on race, color, religion, sex (including sexual orientation, gender identity, and pregnancy), national origin, age, disability, genetic information, and participation in protected activity (including participation in the EEO process or opposing EEO discrimination).
+Harassment becomes unlawful where enduring offensive conduct becomes a condition of continued employment, or the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.
+Harassment prohibited by this policy includes, but is not limited to, harassment based on race, color, religion, sex (including sexual orientation and pregnancy), national origin, age, disability, genetic information, and participation in protected activity (including participation in the EEO process or opposing EEO discrimination).

 Sexual harassment is any unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature.
-It includes circumstances where (1) submission to the prohibited conduct is made either explicitly or implicitly a term or condition of employment; (2) submission to, or rejection of, the prohibited conduct is used as a basis for employment decisions; or (3) the prohibited conduct is so frequent or severe that it creates an intimidating, hostile or offensive work environment.
+It includes circumstances where (1) submission to prohibited conduct is made either explicitly or implicitly a term or condition of employment; (2) submission to, or rejection of, the prohibited conduct is used as a basis for employment decisions; or (3) the prohibited conduct is so frequent or severe that it creates an intimidating, hostile or offensive work environment.
 Sexual harassment can occur through electronic communications, including social media, other forms of communication, and in person.

 Although not a requirement, I strongly encourage individuals who are harassed to make it clear to the offender that their behavior is offensive and must stop.